What is considered Domestic Violence?

 What if You Are the Defendant?

-As such, one bad decision can make you liable for domestic violence charges, and the charges could also be fabricated in some cases.
-Either way, it is also advisable to consult a defense attorney specializing in domestic violence.
+As such, one bad decision can make you liable for domestic violence charges- even if the charges are fabricated in some cases.
+Either way, it is always advisable to consult a Texas criminal defense lawyer with experience in domestic violence.

-Let Us Help – Domestic Violence Texas Attorneys You Can Trust!
+Let Us Help – Texas Domestic Violence Attorneys Here for You!